-This Code of Conduct provides guidelines for all investors and startups looking for financing into startups presented by SICTIC to facilitate trusting relationships and long-term partnerships.
+This Code of Conduct provides guidelines for all SICTIC Investors and tech startups looking for financing presented by SICTIC, intending to facilitate trusting relationships and long-term partnerships.
+If you notice a violation of this code and can’t resolve it with the person in breach, please reach out to any of our vice presidents or the president.

 Fair & Honest